msgloriayang/Portfolio/README.md

-# ModuleTwoChallenge
+# Portfolio

-This is my module two challenge where I created a portfolio mock up from scratch utilizing media queries, CSS variables, and flexbox.
+This is my portfolio mock up from scratch utilizing media queries, CSS variables, and flexbox.